TobikoData/sqlmesh/docs/concepts/models/overview.md

 Model files may contain SQL comments in a format supported in the model's SQL dialect.
 (Comments begin with `--` or are gated by `/*` and `*/` in most dialects.)

 Some SQL engines support registering comments as metadata associated with a table or view.
-They may support table-level comments (e.g., "Total revenue for each customer") and/or column-level comments (e.g., "Customer's unique ID").
+They may support table-level comments (e.g., "Revenue data for each customer") and/or column-level comments (e.g., "Customer's unique ID").

 SQLMesh will automatically register comments if the engine supports it and the [gateway's connection `register_comments` configuration](../../reference/configuration.md#connection) is `true` (`false` by default).
 Engines vary in their support for comments - see [tables below](#engine-comment-support).